-- Start with plastic food trays.
+Start with plastic food trays.
 I like to re-use trays from the kitchen.

-- Place a few holes in base of tray, if they aren’t already there.
+Place a few holes in base of tray, if they aren’t already there.

-- Fill with potting mix - try to find organic potting mix or premium quality mix.
+Fill with potting mix - try to find organic potting mix or premium quality mix.

-- Sprinkle seeds (go for organic seeds) evenly over the top of the potting mix.
+Sprinkle seeds (go for organic seeds) evenly over the top of the potting mix.

-TIP - tiny seeds only need a very light cover of potting mix.
-Try blending a teaspoon of potting mix with the little seeds, in a small container, and sprinkling over the top of the potting mix in the tray.
+For very small seeds blend a teaspoon of potting mix with the seeds, in a small container, and sprinkling over the top of the potting mix in the tray.